az18/rooykup-backup-and-sync/README.md

 local = "local:"

 [exclude]
+# Optional: Global directories to exclude from all backups
+# These will apply to all backups unless overridden
 directories = [".git", "node_modules"] # If none leave it empty

 [[pathAndDirName]]
+# Each backup configuration can override the global exclude list
 path = "/path/to/folder/to/backup"
-zipName = "NameOfTheZipFile"  # Optional: If not provided, folder name will be used forceNewBackup = true        # Optional: Override global forceNewBackup for this directory retentionDays = 14          # Optional: Override global retentionDays for this directory preserveFullPath = false     # Optional: Override global preserveFullPath for this directory
+zipName = "NameOfTheZipFile"  # Optional: If not provided, folder name will be used forceNewBackup = true         # Optional: Override global forceNewBackup for this directory retentionDays = 14           # Optional: Override global retentionDays for this directory preserveFullPath = false      # Optional: Override global preserveFullPath for this directory exclude = [".env", "tmp"]     # Optional: Override global exclude directories for this backup
 ```

 You can add as many `[[pathAndDirName]]` sections as you want.
 For each section: